5 Tips That Will Fool Everyone into Thinking you are a Kickass Hawaiian Surfer

 You will also stand out like a sore thumb in the beautiful surf spots of Hawaii, if you don’t use the right lingo.

 You may think that surfer talk is all about being gnarly, hanging ten or ripping up the white wash.
 But, this is so 2000 and late.
 Surf lingo has done a 180.
 No longer is it cool to hash out words that make you sound like you are an extra in Bill and Ted.
 In fact, now its cooler to speak a little like a Charles Dickens character out in the lineup.
+Check Surfline for the current surf reports and get ready to hang ten.

 Take note; that wave was absolutely spiffing.